Active case

 Alongside the Dacthal recall, the EPA also alleged that:

-People are filing lawsuits for Dacthal exposure in light of evidence linking DCPA exposure to birth defects in children whose mothers were exposed to the herbicide.
+People are filing lawsuits for Dacthal exposure in light of evidence linking DCPA exposure to birth defects in children whose mothers experienced herbicide exposure.

 Dacthal harms